lukemoore66/roc/README.md

 # roc
-roc - Remove Ordered Chapters From Matroska Files
+roc - Remove Ordered Chapters

 Powershell Script

-roc - Remove Ordered Chapters

 Re-encodes / Remuxes Matroska Files That Use Ordered Chapters Into a Single Matroska File.